grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/09 Test Results Menu.md

 #### Test Result Sharing URL

 The generated URL does not require a user to be authenticated to view.
-If you want to share sensitive results, consider adding users as [Project Members](/cloud/project-and-team-management/project-members) instead.
+If you want to share sensitive results, consider adding users as [Members](/cloud/project-and-team-management/members) instead.

 **Note**: The URL is not generated until after you choose the option to share.